aryapreetam/cmp-lib-template/SETUP-QUICKSTART.md

    - Default: `0.0.1`
    - Press Enter for default or enter custom (e.g., `1.0.0`)

+> **Note:** Repository name is automatically detected from your git remote URL, so you don't need to enter it manually!

 ---

 ## What Happens Automatically

 ✅ Updates `settings.gradle.kts` with your project name
-✅ Updates `lib/build.gradle.kts` with Maven coordinates and version
+✅ Updates `lib/build.gradle.kts` with Maven coordinates, library name, and version
 ✅ Creates your package: `lib/src/commonMain/kotlin/io/github/yourname/yourlib/`
 ✅ Updates all documentation with your project info
 ✅ Keeps example `fiblib` code as reference